Lune1525/Lune1525/README.md

 <div align="center">
   ✨ About Me :

-  - I work as a Junior Full-stack Developer at Copart's company
+  - I work as a Junior Developer at Logical IT company

   - I've been studying HTML, CSS, Typescript, React js, C#, Python, Sql Server and .Net Core